Takashiidobe/notes/src/books/game-programming-patterns/state.md

 };
 ```

-If each child state can\'t handle the state, it delegates up the chain.
+If each child state can't handle the state, it delegates up the chain.

 ## Pushdown Automata